 b.
 Past President

 c.
-Four rural representatives one of which must be an administrator (superintendant, principal or vice-principal), the other three representatives may be a physical education teacher, a teacher/coach, or administrator.
+Four rural representatives one of which must be an administrator (high school or divisional based administrator), the other three representatives may be a physical education teacher, a teacher/coach, or administrator.

 d.
-Four urban representatives one of which must be an administrator (superintendant, principal or vice principal), the other three representatives may be a physical education teacher, a teacher/coach, physical education supervisor, or administrator.
+Four urban representatives one of which must be an administrator (high school or divisional based administrator), the other three representatives may be a physical education teacher, a teacher/coach, physical education supervisor, or administrator.

 f.
 Appointed members to the Board would include representation from: